Chapter 5: Create Your Value Hypothesis

 You know your customer.
 You've quantified their pain.
 Now comes the question every investor will ask: "Why you?
 Why now?
 Why is your solution better than what already exists?"

 This isn't about listing features.
 It's about crafting a Value Hypothesis—a clear statement of why your solution is the best answer to your customer's problem.
+Think of it as the bridge between the pain you've identified and the product you're imagining.
+A strong value hypothesis explains not just what you're building, but why your approach is fundamentally different from what exists today.

 The "Me Too" Trap

 Here's where most founders go wrong: They build something that's marginally better than existing solutions.
 10% faster.
 Slightly cheaper.
 A nicer UI.
+They look at the market leader and think, "I can do that, but better."

 The Bug